StudioAnthropophobia/photoshop-spritesheet-atlas/README.md

 After the initial setup of your Photoshop document structure, the script requires no further manual preparation before each run of the script, and no modifications to your original Photoshop document are made by the script.
 This way you can rapidly modify and test out your graphics.

-The script was written mainly with "pixel art-ish" 2D games in mind, but should work just fine with higher-resolution raster graphics too.
+The script was written mainly with "pixel art-ish" 2D games in mind, but should work just fine with higher-resolution raster graphics as well.

 ## Installation
 Simply drop the contents of the [src](src) folder to where the other Photoshop scripts reside on your system, usually something like